Songtech-0912/songtech-0912.github.io/content/classical-electromagnetism/index.md

 >**Note:** As a reminder, all of this is a simplified model!
 The fields within a dielectric are extremely complicated at a microscopic level and our simplifying assumptions (especially the approximation of paired charges in the dielectric as perfect electric dipoles) no longer work at microscopic scales (although Maxwell's equations still apply), so it is best to think of all of this as an **approximate** model that provides reasonably-accurate results _on big length scales_ (big = length scales of micrometers or bigger, which is much larger than atomic scales, but still small compared to observable sizes).

+### Free charges and Gauss's law in matter

 In any given physical scenario, not all of the charges are going to be bound charges nor can be considered negligible because they cancel out.
 This is because (1) we need some outside charge to actually *cause* the polarization in the first place, (2) dielectrics can contain "pockets" where charges (e.g. ions) can move, and (3) not all charges are located within the dielectric itself.
 Such non-bound charges are referred to as **free charges**, denoted $Q_\text{free}$, with the _free charge density_ being $\rho_\text{free}$.
 As you can see, physicists do not possess much creative flair when it comes to naming things.
-Free charges are useful because they are usually **known**, and **Gauss's law for free charges** tells us the field generated by those free charges, which is typically written as $\mathbf{D}$ (also called the _electric displacement field_):
+Free charges are useful because they are usually **known**, and **Gauss's law for free charges** (also called **Gauss's law in matter**) tells us the field generated by those free charges, which is typically written as $\mathbf{D}$ (also called the _electric displacement field_):

 {% math() %}
 \nabla \cdot \mathbf{D} = \rho_\text{free} \Leftrightarrow \oint \mathbf{D} \cdot d\mathbf{A} = Q_\text{free}